Our Nature

 Through the eighties and nineties, the farm grew steadily, and with perseverance and a real passion to produce quality blueberries, it has continued to thrive.

-For the next 15 years, they trialed a variety of plantings redcurrants, blackcurrants, gooseberries 30 different varieties of blueberries.
-Gooseberries were extremely interesting as were the Elliot variety of blueberries.
+For the next 15 years, they trialled a variety of redcurrant, blackcurrant, and green gooseberry plantings, as well as 30 different blueberry varieties.
+Green gooseberries were extremely interesting.
 They developed the gooseberry plantation on one-sixth of a hectare and removed all the unsuccessful plantings.

-In 1999 they planted another 2 ha 2000 new plantings.
-With some of the new earlier varieties, Reka, Bluecrop, Brigitta, Duke, continuously observing the differences between the varieties, production, and harvesting times complimenting the existing orchard.
-In 2015 preparations for building another block of 6,500 blueberry bushes began with the first harvest in 2021, 6 years after the initial preparation was started.
+In 1999, they planted another 2 ha 2000 new plantings.
+With some of the new, earlier varieties, Reka, Bluecrop, Brigitta, Duke, continuously observing the differences between the varieties, production, and harvesting times, complementing the existing orchard.
+In 2015, preparations for building another block of 6,500 blueberry bushes began, with the first harvest in 2021, 6 years after preparations started.

 Anne and Harry Frost